-- 1. The trainee is strongly encouraged to first attempt a verbal resolution through verbal discussion with the parties involved (e.g., directly with the staff member for an interpersonal conflict or with the program training director for issues related to the program). - 2.
-If the fellow is dissatisfied with the outcome of the attempt at a direct verbal resolution with the parties involved or if the trainee fears retaliation with direct verbal discussion, the trainee should submit a written grievance and summary of the attempt to verbally resolve the grievance to interested, but uninvolved parties (e.g., the program training director(s), the senior psychologist, or one of the department co-directors).
-This written grievance and summary should be submitted within seven working days of the failed verbal meeting. - 3.
-Upon receiving the written grievance, the leader(s) who received the written complaint may request a meeting with the trainee and may convene a small committee (possible members include senior psychologist, department co-directors, chief clinical officer, and/or vice president of training) to determine the best next steps for resolving the grievance.
-A written response to the grievance will be shared with the trainee within 7 days. - 4.
-In addition to the Institute policy, the Johns Hopkins School of Medicine has a grievance procedure for faculty, residents, fellows, and the student body to address serious matters which are not resolved using the procedures above.
-For more information go to: https://hpo.johnshopkins.edu/som/policies/501/37864/policy_37864.pdf
+- 2.If the fellow is dissatisfied with the outcome of the attempt at a direct verbal resolution with the parties involved or if the trainee fears retaliation with direct verbal discussion, the trainee should submit a written grievance and summary of the attempt to verbally resolve the grievance to interested, but uninvolved parties (e.g., the program training director(s), the senior psychologist, or one of the department co-directors).
+This written grievance and summary should be submitted within seven working days of the failed verbal meeting. - 3.Upon receiving the written grievance, the leader(s) who received the written complaint may request a meeting with the trainee and may convene a small committee (possible members include senior psychologist, department co-directors, chief clinical officer, and/or vice president of training) to determine the best next steps for resolving the grievance.
+A written response to the grievance will be shared with the trainee within 7 days. - 5.
+Lastly, the Johns Hopkins School of Medicine has a grievance procedure for faculty, residents, fellows, and the student body to address serious matters which are not resolved using the procedures above.
+For more information go to:

+https://hpo.johnshopkins.edu/som/policies/501/37864/policy_37864.pdf